Sarvag-Dillikar/House-Price-Analysis/README.md

 ## 1. Introduction

-This project presents a data analysis and visualization report originally created in a Jupyter Notebook and exported as a static HTML document.
+This project presents a data analysis and visualization report originally created in a Jupyter Notebook.
 It includes textual analysis, tabular outputs, and plots generated using Python libraries.
 The visualizations help explore and interpret a dataset through descriptive statistics and graphical representation.
 The objective is to enable users to interpret data trends easily and effectively using dynamic visual components.

 ---